Perhaps you’re just completing your dream house and outdoor space, or maybe you’ve been sitting inside dreaming about finishing it for years.

 Many enjoy just the process of lighting and watching their fire, others couldn’t think of a better place to savour a fine wine or craft beer, families enjoy time without devices, just chatting and the best thing is you can cook and entertain for all your friends and family.

-An outdoor fire is a simple thing that gives you reason to do very little and feel completely satisfied that you’ve spent the best part of your day doing it.
+An outdoor fireplace is a simple thing that gives you reason to do very little and feel completely satisfied that you’ve spent the best part of your day doing it.

 Tip #2: Consider the space you have available

-This is another simple idea, if you are going to place a fire into your outdoor space, you’ll want it to look good and add to the design, functionality and appeal of the area you have available.
+This is another simple idea, if you are going to place an outdoor fireplace into your outdoor space, you’ll want it to look good and add to the design, functionality and appeal of the area you have available.

-One of the key considerations therefore is the footprint of the fire.
+One of the key considerations therefore is the footprint of the outdoor fireplace.
 The solution has to match your space well.
-That’s why all our fires are modular, enabling our customers to scale the fire to suit their outdoor site.
+That’s why all our outdoor fireplaces are modular, enabling our customers to scale the outdoor fireplace to suit their outdoor site.

-Another key consideration is obviously the physical appeal of the fire.
-We’ve spent years developing fires that have considerable design merit so as to act as an outdoor centre piece.
-Our fires may not suit all tastes but our range of fires tend to provide options most love the look of.
+Another key consideration is obviously the physical appeal of the outdoor fireplace.
+We’ve spent years developing outdoor fireplaces that have considerable design merit so as to act as an outdoor centre piece.
+Our outdoor fireplaces may not suit all tastes but our range of fires tend to provide options most love the look of.

 Tip #3: Consider the costs